FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 ## Creating File Links for QEMU

-In order to run TF-A on QEMU, it is easier to put all necessary files under a single directory.
+In order to run TF-A on QEMU, it is easier to put all necessary files under a single directory and run from there.
 For this, we can create a directory with file links.

 ```
 $ mkdir bin